asayers/orbit/README.md

 Instructions
 ------------

-Press `Space` to restart the simulation (randomises planet locations).
+Press `Space` to restart the simulation (randomises planet locations and masses).
 Use the arrow keys to impart a force to the free body.
 Use `w`, `a`, `s`, and `d` to move the camera independantly of the body.
 Press `f` to toggle whether the camera follows the body.
 Use `n` and `m` to decrement and increment the precision (warning: framerate drops if you go too high).
 Use `j` and `k` to change the colour-depth of the field visualisation.
 Press `h` to view the help screen, and any key thereafter to return to the simulation.
 Press `Escape` to quit.

 Usage
 -----